fchmainy/k8s-trainings-101/README.md

 </pre>

 Note:
-You have multiple example you can inspire for advanced routing from at: https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources
+For reference, there are many examnples of advanced routing here: https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources

 ---